-Appendix B System File Format
+1 System File Format

-A system file encapsulates a set of cases and dictionary information that describes how they may be interpreted.
-This chapter describes the format of a system file.
+An SPSS system file holds a set of cases and dictionary information that describes how they may be interpreted.
+The system file format dates back 40+ years and has evolved greatly over that time to support new features, but in a way to facilitate interchange between even the oldest and newest versions of software.
+This chapter describes the system file format.

 System files use four data types: 8-bit characters, 32-bit integers, 64-bit integers, and 64-bit floating points, called here char, int32, int64, and flt64, respectively.
-Data is not necessarily aligned on a word or double-word boundary: the long variable name record (see Section B.11 [Long Variable Names Record], page 69) and very long string records (see Section B.12 [Very Long String Record], page 70) have arbitrary byte length and can therefore cause all data coming after them in the file to be misaligned.
+Data is not necessarily aligned on a word or double-word boundary: the long variable name record (see Section 1.11 [Long Variable Names Record], page 16) and very long string records (see Section 1.12 [Very Long String Record], page 17) have arbitrary byte length and can therefore cause all data coming after them in the file to be misaligned.

 Integer data in system files may be big-endian or little-endian.
-A reader may detect the endianness of a system file by examining layout_code in the file header record (see [layout_code], page 57).
+A reader may detect the endianness of a system file by examining layout_code in the file header record (see [layout_code], page 4).

 Floating-point data in system files may nominally be in IEEE 754, IBM, or VAX formats.
-A reader may detect the floating-point format in use by examining bias in the file header record (see [bias], page 58).
+A reader may detect the floating-point format in use by examining bias in the file header record (see [bias], page 5).